Faisselle: Production

 Faisselle is traditionally produced in the centre of France, but because its name is not protected, it can be produced anywhere else in the country.
 The cheese produced elsewhere uses pasteurized milk to make it appealing to a wider customer base.

 Composition

 The cheese is traditionally made from raw milk from cows, goats, or sheep, and is between 500 g and 1 kg on average.

 Consumption

-Faisselle is often eaten as a savory dessert served with salt, pepper, and either chives or shallots.
-It is also eaten as a sweet dessert, served with sugar or honey.
+Faisselle is often eaten as a sweet dessert, served with sugar or honey.
+In the region around Lyon, it is also served as a savoury starter or appetizer, with chives and shallots (called Cervelle de canut).
 It is used as an ingredient in a number of dessert dishes, including cakes and tarts.